Where sin increased…

 Praise YHWH!

-Meant to be read together, Psalms 105 and 106 recount God’s mighty acts in Israel’s history, but the two psalms tell different sides of the story.
-Psalm 105 focuses on God’s faithfulness and Psalm 106 on Israel’s unfaithfulness, as the backdrop against which God’s faithfulness played out.
+Meant to be taken together, Psalms 105 and 106 recount God’s mighty acts in Israel’s history, but the two psalms give different sides of the story: Psalm 105 focuses on God’s faithfulness and Psalm 106 on Israel’s unfaithfulness, as the backdrop against which God’s faithfulness played out.
 Remarkably, Psalm 106 sets Israel’s stark infidelities against God’s sterling fidelity.
-The psalmist begins with a call to praise since praise both remembers God’s grace and relies on it.
+The psalmist begins and ends with a call to praise since praise remembers God’s grace.

-The Israelites habitually believed they knew better than God and that they had their best interests at heart more than he did.
+Despite God’s amazing grace poured out on them, the Israelites typically believed they knew better than God, that they had their best interests at heart more than he did.
 So they repeatedly forgot his kindness and failed to trust him.
 These are things we can all relate to.
 The psalmist’s implicit point is that she and her hearers are no different from their ancestors.*

-She mentions Israel’s crossing the sea, their ingratitude, jealousy, idolatry, and immorality at Sinai, the ten spies’ unbelief, and Israel’s intermarriage with pagans and eventual embrace of Canaanite idolatry.
-God’s grace persists in holding onto his people when everything else would have told him to let go.
+She points out how, after being liberated in the crossing of the sea, the Israelites embraced ingratitude, jealousy, idolatry, immorality, unbelief, intermarriage with pagans, and finally even child sacrifice.
+Throughout, God’s grace persists in holding onto his people when everything else would have told him to let go.
 While we’d expect his holiness to make him shun people who have embraced evil, it actually makes him bear the burden of his people’s sins—a story that repeats endlessly from Genesis to Malachi and beyond.
+Whenever his people outdid themselves in sinning, God’s grace proved to be greater still.

 Writing after the exile, the psalmist asks God to bring his people back from among the nations.
-She thus implicitly acknowledges Israel’s sins as her own and asks God to restore his people, as he promised he would through Moses (Deut.
-30).
+She thus implicitly acknowledges Israel’s sins as her own and asks God to restore his people, as he promised through Moses that he would do.
 The final verse concludes the Psalter’s Book IV.

 Rescue us, YHWH our God!